 It’s no secret that FieldTurf pioneered what is now commonly accepted as “artificial turf.”
 What started with our invention of long pile, infilled artificial turf has continued with numerous industry-changing innovations.
-FieldTurf has introduced engineered products that are tailor made for each segment of the business and owns more than 30 patents that protect the company’s product offering for sporting and non-sporting applications.
+FieldTurf has introduced engineered products that are tailor made for each segment of the business and owns numerous patents that protect the company’s product offering for sporting and non-sporting applications.

 All of FieldTurf’s systems are tested using the latest equipment in the FieldTurf Innovation and Performance Center (FIPC).
 Located at the company’s headquarters the center ensures that any and all of FieldTurf’s existing and new systems set superior standards for performance in their respective classes.

 The state-of-the-art facility is one of, if not the most advanced research laboratory in the industry.
 FieldTurf’s development focuses on delivering safe, durable, and high performance turf systems with great value.
 The FIPC helps ensure that these objectives are being met.

 In July 2009, FieldTurf & Penn State joined forces to mark a historic industry-first relating to sports surface safety and development – the creation of Penn State's Sports Surface Research Center (SSRC).
 Today, the SSRC is the longest standing University based research center in America and is regarded as one of the foremost experts in the field of agricultural sciences and has developed a strong reputation for their efforts in synthetic turf research.